This is an overview of the process by which Reputation scores in Colony are maintained.

 One feature of reputation that distinguish it from a token or cryptographic asset is that reputation cannot be transferred between accounts through a voluntary transaction.
 Rather, it is a number associated with an address, calculated from a well-defined set of on-chain events.

 Reputation within a specific colony can only be earned and lost by completing tasks within the colony, through the objections and disputes mechanism, and in the case of the Meta Colony, through participation in the reputation mining process.

 Using a Patricia Tree, all updates to the global state of reputation are maintained on-chain with a single "Reputation Root Hash".

 The Reputation Root Hash is effectively a fingerprint for the network state (of reputation).
-It is calculated off-chain, but it represents the collection of all reputation-updating events that have occured on the network, and even a single discrepancy in the complete history of reputational updates will result in a different Root Hash.
+It is calculated off-chain, but it represents the collection of all reputation-updating events that have occurred on the network, and even a single discrepancy in the complete history of reputational updates will result in a different Root Hash.

 The Reputation Mining Cycle

 Reputation mining is a cyclic process in which multiple actors compete to verify the global reputation state.

 The process works on an “innocent until proven guilty” principle: Although it’s infeasible for a valid hash to be proven true on-chain, it’s relatively straightforward for an invalid hash to be proven false.
 In the event that two submitted hashes differ, the false one can be fleshed out through an automated challenge process on-chain that will eventually zero in on the exact on-chain events that differ between any two submitted hashes.

 The reputation system depends on having at at least one honest submission per cycle (as opposed to at least 51% of submissions as is the case in proof-of-work mining).